 Bobruisk-based Syabar Brewing Company has launched a new kind of beer called Bobrov Ice, a company representative told Interfax.

-Bobrov Ice in 0.5-litre glass bottles will soon be available in all Belarusian regions.
-In future it will be sold in 1-litre plastic bottles, too, the source informed.
+Bobrov Ice in 0.5-litre glass bottles will soon be available in all regions of Belarus.
+In the long run, it will be also available in 1-litre plastic bottles, the source informed.

 According to the source, ice beer is a brand new product on the Belarusian beer market.
-At the end of the brewing process this kind of beer is frozen, which explains the delicate taste and bigger-than-regular alcohol content.
+At the end of the brewing process beer gets frozen to add a delicate taste and bigger-than-regular alcohol content to the beverage.

 Ice beer enjoys a growing demand in the CIS, the source added.